smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/15 - Exists.md

 |  4 |         | 5        | 4  |         |          |

-A similar statement to the above would be the following, where we must explicitly handle NULL markers.
+A similar statement to the above would be the following, which explicitly handles NULL markers.

 ```sql
 SELECT  *